Meghan McCain Continues To Grieve For Father John In Instagram Post

 “I know you made me so tough and strong with the intensity that only you could have purposefully – and for that I am the most grateful,” McCain said.

-Meghan then went on to thank her dad, even sweetly referring to him as her “best friend” and adding, “I love you forever”.
+Meghan then went on to thank her dad, even sweetly referring to him as her “best friend” and adding, “I love you forever.”

-The star also shared some advice for other who are going through grief, explaining that there’s no time limit on mourning and no right or wrong way to cope with loss while then encouraging anyone who doesn’t like her posts about her dad to click the unfollow button.
+The star also shared some advice for others who are going through grief, explaining that there’s no time limit on mourning and no right or wrong way to cope with loss while then encouraging anyone who doesn’t like her posts about her dad to click the unfollow button.

 “I shared my father on social media while he was here (and he loved it) and I choose to continue sharing him now that he is not,” she explained of her decision to share multiple tributes to her late dad online since his passing over the summer.